dylannevans/LiveJournal/Simple Creed.md

 **I lie to myself**.
 I blame others for my failures.
 I try to distract myself from my inadequacy.
 I think I deserve pleasure and resent God&#39;s direction.
 I credit good circumstance and God&#39;s blessings to my own virtue.
 I focus on easy unhelpful things instead of hard, good things.

 **I am a hypocrite**.
-I think I&#39;m pretty great; definitely better than average.
+I think I&#39;m pretty great.
 I am impatient with the failures of others; I judge myself by my intent and others by their actions.
-My motives are backwards: looking good in front of others doesn&#39;t do God any favors.
+I try to impress and please others.

 **I am selfish**.
-I prioritize my pleasure and convenience over others.
-I resent the failures of people around me and their impact on me.
-I ignore many opportunities to love people around me out of fear and complacency.
+I prioritize my pleasure and convenience.
+I resent the failures and wrongness of others.
+I ignore opportunities to love those around me.

-**I am afraid.** I fear not being in control.
-I fear feeling incompetent, being taken advantage of, feeling worthless, wasting my time, and other people being wrong.
+**I am afraid.** I fear feeling incompetent, being taken advantage of, feeling worthless, and wasting my time.
+I avoid that fear by trying to control people and situations.

 **I seek idols**.
-I lie to myself that success in my work, in people&#39;s perception of me, that my family justifies my worth, and that I have control over others.
-I worry about things I can&#39;t change, and I spend too much time reliving unproductive fear, anger, and hurt.
+I deceive myself that achievement, other&#39;s positive perceptions, and correctness justifies my worth.
+I seek immersive distractions from my failure and shame.
+I worry about things I can&#39;t change, and I get stuck reliving fear, anger, and hurt.

 **I continue to choose sin**.
 I take God and everything he&#39;s done for granted.

 ## My life

-**I live in a broken world**.
-I live in a world and society where selfishness and malice yield fortune and respect.
-Sin, stupidity, pain, ignorance, and death are everywhere.
+**A broken world**.
+I live where selfishness and malice yield fortune and respect.
+Failure, stupidity, pain, ignorance, and death are everywhere.
 I hate it but see how it reminds us of our need for God.

 **God loves me**.
 He continues to love me; so much that he sacrificed himself, his only son to save me.
 He has shown that he wants good things from me.
-There&#39;s nothing I can do to deserve or merit his attention or respect: he chooses to place worth on me and love me.
-I should respect that decision and follow his example.
+There is nothing I can do to merit his attention or respect.
+He chooses to value and love me.

 **God knows my continual sin**.
 He knows how I continue to reject him, his direction, and his love.
-He sees how I do what I think is best instead of listening to him.
 He sees past my failure to the perfect design that he will someday restore me and the world to.

-**God wants better things for me than I do.** Every year God teaches me things about myself and the world.
+**God wants better things for me than I do.** God teaches me things about myself and the world.
 God&#39;s plan for me ends up better in ways I never conceived until they are realized.
 I believe God when he promises a final end to suffering, evil, selfishness, and stupidity.

 ## My need

-I need a helper and a partner and a savior.
-I accept God&#39;s offer to be all those things for me.I want God to be close to me, be loud in my life, and overwhelm me with his presence.
+I need help.
+I accept God&#39;s offer of love and direction.
+I want God to be close to me, be loud in my life, and overwhelm me.
 I look forward to being part of God&#39;s plan.
 I want to see the things he&#39;s promised come true.

 ## My response

 With God&#39;s help,

-**I will love God with everything**.
+**I will love God**.
 I will be humble and happy to help with the roles and tasks he asks.
-I will seek the spirit of a toddler, eager to help however I can.
-I will seek the joy of a toddler, happy to just be with God.
+I will seek an uncomplicated attitude, happy to be with God and eager to help however he asks.

-**I will love everyone around me, including me**.
+**I will love people**.
 Through my words and actions, I will persuade people around me that they have great value, are worth loving, and are capable of creating good.
-I will be generous with my time and resources under my control.
+I will be generous with my time and resources.
 I will respect people and the worth God puts in them, the traits God gives them, and the opportunities and challenges God sets before them.
 I will support everyone in growth towards God.

-**I will respond in gratitude and humility**.
-I will follow God&#39;s directions and humbly help him in whatever ways he asks, even if they aren&#39;t fun.
-I will love God and trust him.
-I will be content and satisfied in the value he places in me.
-I will seek the wisdom to know when I can add value, and how.
-I will strive for patience and listen to those around me.
+**I will grow**.
+I will apply effort toward the lessons He presents.
+I will follow God&#39;s direction with gratitude and humility, even if they aren&#39;t fun.
+I will not fall into defensiveness, blame, helplessness, or self-deception about my failures; I will appreciate His ongoing investment in me.
+In slow periods, I will embrace rest.
+In periods of activity, I will embrace work.

-**I will embrace opportunities in every situation I find**.
-In slow times, I will rest, watch, and listen, peacefully taking the time God gives me to relax.
-In times of greater activity, I will listen carefully and help humbly, lovingly, and joyfully.

-**I will not be afraid**.
+**I will reject fear**.
 I will trust God and his path.
-I will seek God&#39;s peace when I can&#39;t see indicators of success.
-I will follow God&#39;s directions, even when &quot;failure&quot; seems certain.
+I will follow directions when &quot;failure&quot; seems certain.

 **I will reject the world&#39;s corrupting influence**.
-I will notice implicit lies and the lines between good and evil.
+I will notice lies and evil within myself, those around me, and the systems I participate in.
 I will address them strategically and productively.

-**I will stay focused on God&#39;s priorities for me**.
-I will pursue his words for me, whether in the Bible, from other people he&#39;s inspired, or through prayer.
+**I will stay focused on God&#39;s priorities**.
+I will follow his words for me in the Bible, from those around me He inspires, and through prayer.

 # Medium